 How many ospreys are in the Chesapeake Bay?

-Graphic indicating that there are around 20,000 breeding pair of ospreys in the Bay and 100,000 in the world.
+Infographic indicating that there are around 20,000 ospreys that breed on the Chesapeake Bay and 100,000 ospreys in the world.

 Estimates from the Center for Conservation Biology place the Bay's current osprey population at eight to 10,000 breeding pairs, with the world population estimated at fewer than 100,000 birds.
 This is a significant increase from the 1970’s when it was estimated that there were as few as 1,450 breeding pairs.
 Research from the 1990’s showed an increase in reproduction among breeding pairs, with rates growing from less than 0.8 young produced per active pair in the 1960s to more than 1.2 young produced per active pair in the mid-1980s.
 Reproduction rates returned to less than one young produced per pair in the late 1980s.